Animal Husbandry Career Guide

 Super Rare Color KB Contest Species have 100 Breeding Charges.

-The Referral and beta period FurDollar Emporium Species may have the Limited rarity designation, but they have Unlimited Breeding Charges like all of the Village animals.
+The Referral and beta period FurDollar Emporium Species have Unlimited Breeding Charges.

 Beta Bugs have a 30 day cooldown.